 During the course of the school year, students will have opportunities to participate in fundraising activities.
-These activities are sponsored by the school and PTA.
+These activities are sponsored by the school, the Athletic Booster Club, and PTO/PTA.
 Participation is optional.
 We do not encourage students to sell items door-to-door.